-I. Demonstrates a broad understanding of the key issues of and core debates in the discipline.
+BI Demonstrates a broad understanding of the key issues of and core debates in the discipline of computing.

-- I. Demonstrates critical understanding of the key problems and issues addressed in the discipline. - II.
-Demonstrates engagement with the selection, application and utilization of disciplinary appropriate methods.
+BI Demonstrates critical understanding of the key problems and issues addressed in computer science.

+BII Demonstrates engagement with the selection, application and utilization of methods appropriate to computer science.

-- Demonstrates a systematic understanding of practical issues and problems the discipline faces (explicitly addressing Equality, Diversity and Inclusion/Education for Sustainable Development). - II.
-Demonstrates a systematic understanding of a core problem or issue in the discipline through a senior project or senior seminar. - III.
-Demonstrates a systematic understanding of major debates and using sophisticated disciplinary analysis that utilises knowledge from other cognate fields as is appropriate.
+BI Demonstrates a systematic understanding of practical issues and problems the computer science discipline faces (explicitly addressing Equality, Diversity and Inclusion/Education for Sustainable Development).

+BII Demonstrates a systematic understanding of a core problem or issue in computing through a senior project or senior seminar.

+BIII Demonstrates a systematic understanding of major debates and using sophisticated analysis suited to computer science that utilises knowledge from other cognate fields as is appropriate.